WDI-SEA/command-line-murder-mystery/README.md

 1. The commands you used to get the solution (hint: run `history` for a list of the commands you ran).
 2. The name of the killer.

-* Commit your solution file
+* Add and commit your changes
 * Push your changes to your forked repo
 * Create a pull request to submit your deliverable